Complete Guide to Sigiriya in Sri Lanka

 The remarkable Rock Fortress of Sigiriya in Sri Lanka is filled with a rich history, breathtaking architecture, and stunning art.
 From exploring the ancient ruins to climbing the seemingly impossible rock to the summit, there’s something for everyone when visiting this magnificent complex.

-Here is a complete guide to Sigiriya detailing what to see and do while at the Majestic Palace in the sky complex at Sigiriya in Sri Lanka.
+Here is athe Sigiriya blog, a complete guide to Sigiriya detailing what to see and do while at the Majestic Palace in the sky complex at Sigiriya in Sri Lanka.

-First View of the Rock fortress complex at Sigiriya in Sri Lanka
+First View of the Sigiriya fortress complex at Sigiriya in Sri Lanka

 As you approach the main entrance of the Sigiriya Rock Complex, you are greeted by lush green landscapes and the towering rock that stands in the center.
 You will see a pathway that leads to the base of the rock, surrounded by water gardens and ponds.
 All these seem to lead your vision to the majestic rock mesa (tabletop or plateau), that seems to magically rise from the ground.
 There are no other rock outcrops in the vicinity.